• Skip to primary navigation

 Tempering

-9.Heat 2 tbsp oil – add 1/2 inch cinnamon, 2 numbers cloves, 2 numbers cardamom, 1 small bayleaf, few curry leaves.
+9.Heat 2 tablespoon oil – add 1/2 inch cinnamon, 2 numbers cloves, 2 numbers cardamom, 1 small bayleaf, few curry leaves.
 Give a quick saute.

 Cooking mutton with onion, tomato